MercierCharles/MercierCharles.github.io/research.md

 We recognize a well-known distribution: a heavy-tailed distribution.
 This means that a small portion of subreddits concentrate a very large number of negative posts, while the vast majority of subreddits post very few.

-That's really encouraging for moderation because we only have to focus on small set of subreddit.
+For moderation, this is encouraging.
+If a small cluster is responsible for most negative interactions, targeted interventions could be extremely effective.
+Even minimal moderation has the potential to have a strong impact on ensuring that our new app doesn't fall into the same patterns of toxicity as Reddit.

 ## 2. From individual subreddits to communities

 We now know that negativity is concentrated in a small number of subreddits.

 But working only at the level of individual subreddits becomes quickly complicated.
+Additionally, our app isn't going to be a simple copy of reddit.
+We will likely have *similar* communities, but it's extremeley unlikely that they will end up being the exact same.

 So what can we do?